lambdalisue/vim-glyph-palette/README.md

 Once the `nerdfont_palette#apply()` has called on a buffer, any glyphs of nerdfont (devicons) in the applied buffer are highlighted by the (customizable) pre-defined palette.

+**UNDER DEVELOPMENT**: Any changes will be applied without anouncements.

 [nerdfont.vim]: https://github.com/lambdalisue/nerdfont.vim
 [vim-devicons]: https://github.com/ryanoasis/vim-devicons